Eschatologue/CM_wiki/docs/class/fighter/index.md

 ### Level 5: Tactical Shift

-Whenever you activate your Second Wind with a Bonus Action, you can move up to half your Speed without provoking Opportunity Attacks.
+Whenever you activate your Second Wind with a Bonus Action, you can move up to half your **:rsc-spd: Speed**{ .rsc } without provoking Opportunity Attacks.

 ### Level 9: Indomitable